check-spelling/swift/docs/CppInteroperability/UserGuide-CallingSwiftFromC++.md

 **NOTE:** This document does not go over the following Swift language features yet:

 * Closures
-* overriden methods/properties in classes
+* overridden methods/properties in classes
 * Existential types (any P)
 * Nested types
 * Operators